itzmeanjan/subtle/README.md

 }
 ```

-I maintain few examples, where I demonstrate how you can use `subtle` API for writing constant-time code.
+I maintain a few examples, where I demonstrate how you can use `subtle` API for writing constant-time code.

 - Comparison of two byte arrays @ [here](./example/ct_compare.cpp)
 - Conditional copying of byte array @ [here](./example/ct_copy.cpp)